 To get measurement in ‘mcg’ divide ‘units’ by 40. e.g. 1000 units / 40 = 25 mcg (µg).

-- look for Vitamin D3 supplements or one containing optimum of both form of Vitamin D2 and D3
+- Look for Vitamin D3 supplements or one containing optimum of both forms of Vitamin D2 and D3

-For more information (dosage by age group) visit NHS website.
+- For more information (dosage by age group) visit the NHS website.